-We lease office space in New York City for use as our headquarters.
-We have three individual offices, with shared use of conference rooms, kitchen and other amenities.
-The lease originally expired December 31, 2014 and was extended to March 2015.
-Subsequent to March 2015, we will enter into a new month to month lease for office space.
+We have use of our President's home office for office space in Brentwood, Tennessee for our headquarters.
 We also have use of storage and processing space at certain ConGlobal facilities pursuant to the ConGlobal Agreement.
 We believe that our current facilities are adequate for the foreseeable future.